zhenglab/2015SpringCV/Assignments/Assignment1Solutions/武斌/README.md

 >* ContrastSaliency.cpp
 >* CenterPrior.cpp

-The fist is the main function and the other 4 are subfunctions.
+The first is the main function and the other 4 are subfunctions.

 You need create a new project use Xcode and add this five files.
 Then, build and run the project.